aceeric/pycmdparse/README.md

 1) Import this package and subclass the `CmdLine` class in your utility code
 2) Initialize the `yaml_def` field in the base class with a yaml definition of options/params/usage (see below)
 3) Call the `parse` function of the subclass to parse the command line.
-4) If successful, the `parse` function injects fields into your subclass - one for each option defined in the yaml spec andyour utility accesses the injected fields to get the values provided by the user
+4) If successful, the `parse` function injects fields into your subclass - one for each option defined in the yaml spec.
+Your utility then accesses the injected fields to get the values provided by the user
-5) If there is an error parsing the command line, your utility uses the subclass to display errors, or display usage instructions as specified in the yaml.
+5) If there is an error parsing the command line, your utility uses the base class to display errors  or display usage instructions - as specified in the yaml.

-There is a basic example in the `examples` directory with extensive documentation of the yaml, and how the yaml is structured and used.
+There is a basic example in the `examples` directory in github with extensive documentation of the yaml, and how the yaml is structured and used.
 Briefly, though, the yaml schema that the package expects is:
 ```
     utility:
         name: your utility name